ostinru/cloudberry-pxf/docs/upgrade/upgrade_pxf.md

 Perform this procedure before you upgrade to a new version of PXF:

-The current PXF code requires **Java 11** (or newer).
-Before starting the upgraded service, install Java 11 on every Apache Cloudberry host and update any Java 8 `JAVA_HOME` retained in `$PXF_BASE/conf/pxf-env.sh`.
-Verify the configured executable with `"$JAVA_HOME/bin/java" -version`, then synchronize the updated configuration in Step 3.
-See [Installing Java for PXF](../administering/configuring/install_java.md).
-This does not change the Java requirements of external Hadoop/Hive/HBase servers.

 1. Log in to the Apache Cloudberry coordinator host.
 For example:

     ``` shell